 .3 Prior to commencing work of this Section, mix designs shall be submitted to Owner's Representative for approval.
 The contractor shall furnish sufficient evidence the proposed mix will produce satisfactory results to Owner's Representative (if requested).
-Design of the Asphalt Mixes shall be supplied by the Owner's Representative where applicable.

 1.12 Measurement And Payment (Unit Price Contracts Only)